AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-37225-quick-order-not-working-with-integer-sku.md

 ---
-description: The MDVA-37225 quality patch for Adobe Commerce fixes the issue when the page doesn't load when creating a quick order when there is an integer value in imported SKUs.
-This patch is available when the Quality Patches Tool (QPT) 1.0.23 is installed.
-The patch ID is MDVA-37225.
-Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.3.
+title: "MDVA-37225: Quick order not working with integer SKU"
 labels: 2.4.1,2.4.1-p1,2.4.1-p2,2.4.2,2.4.2-p1,QPT 1.0.23,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,support tools,integer SKU,quick order,Adobe Commerce,cloud infrastructure,on-premises,quality patches for Adobe Commerce
-title: 'MDVA-37225: Quick order not working with integer SKU'
 ---

-# MDVA-37225: Quick order not working with integer SKU

 The MDVA-37225 quality patch for Adobe Commerce fixes the issue when the page doesn't load when creating a quick order when there is an integer value in imported SKUs.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.23 is installed.
 The patch ID is MDVA-37225.
 Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.3.